-There are a few options when it comes to parking at Sierra Nevada.
+There are a few options when it comes to parking at the Sierra Nevada.

 Parking Plaza de Andalucía

-The most convenient but the most expensive is to park in the large multi-story carpark (2,880 parking spaces over 4 stories)- this is where the road guides you and where most people end up and from here your just an elevator ride to the ticket machines and a few minutes walk from the gondola.
-Parking cost around €16 (8hrs) to 25 per day (24hrs).
+The most convenient but the most expensive is to park in the large multi-story car-park (2,880 parking spaces over 4 stories)- this is where the road guides you and where most people end up and from here you just have an elevator ride to the ticket machines and a few minutes walk from the gondola.
+Parking costs around €16 (8hrs) to 25 per day (24hrs).

-There are three other areas for outdoor parking which are a 10-25 minute walk away to the ticket offices.
+There are three other areas for outdoor parking which are a 10-25 minute walk away from the ticket offices.
 They’re cheaper and cost between €5-10 euros per day.

 If you’re lucky you may find some free on-street parking in the town.
 Bear in mind you’ll need to walk a bit further down and uphill at the end of your ski day.
 Some carparks also have a free shuttle bus that can drop you off near the gondola.

-View more details about parking in Sierra Nevada.
+View more details about parking in the Sierra Nevada.

 If there is enough snow then you can ski from the top of town to the gondolas on steep narrow red runs.